KV1RZZ/KV1RZZ/README.md

 **!Relationship!**
 ---
 - I am always open and friendly to people!
 But I can be shy..
-- I have c+h, but please warn me in advance that you will sit next to me, as I mentioned earlier I am a little shy..
 - I have c+h, but please warn me in advance that you will sit next to me, as I mentioned earlier, I'm a little shy.. just write that you will sit next to me!:3

 **!Interests and fandoms!**